 impCentral will now walk you through the migration process.
-First it creates a new Production Device Group based on the Test Factory Device Group’s target Test Production Device Group. impCentral ask you to give the new Production Device Group a name of its own and enter an optional description:
+First it creates a new Production Device Group based on the Test Fixture Device Group’s target Test Production Device Group. impCentral ask you to give the new Production Device Group a name of its own and enter an optional description:

 impCentral then creates a new Fixture Device Group based on the Test Fixture Device Group itself.
 Again, you are asked to give the new Fixture Device Group a name of its own and, optionally, provide a description of the group.

-Next, impCentral gives you the opportunity to set the Production Device Group’s set its firmware load time and its optional webhooks:
+Next, impCentral gives you the opportunity to set the new Production Device Group’s firmware load time and its optional webhooks:

 Finally, impCentral presents a summary of the changes it has made.
-Click Done to continue:
+Click Done to continue.

 If you plan to use in production the BlinkUp fixture(s) that you used in testing, you can simply reassign them to the new Fixture Device Group.
 If you intend to use new fixtures on the assembly line, you will need to add them to your account using the Electric Imp mobile app and then assign them to the new Fixture Device Group.
 Both assignment and reassignment are carried out as follows.

 Select My Development Devices from the devices menu () and locate the first of your BlinkUp fixtures by its device ID (shown in the Electric Imp app after BlinkUp).
 Click Assign under MANAGE.

 In the Assign Devices panel that now appears, on the right-hand side select the target Product, Device Group type (Fixture) and Device Group name that you wish to assign the fixture to.

 Click on Production in the navigation bar under the name of your product:

 Finally, click on Assign Devices.

 If your fixture is powered up (or when it next connects to a network — and you may need to re-use the Electric Imp mobile app to set the fixture to access the factory network), it will receive the fixture firmware you first promoted and then deployed in the steps above.
 At this point, it will be ready to begin configuring assembly-line DUTs.